ashkansl/DirL-BFGS/README.md

 # DirL-BFGS
 ## How to use
-Our proposed method "DirL-BFGS" is in "opzer" directory:
+Our proposed method, 'DirL-BFGS,' is located in the 'opzer' directory:
 - dirl_bfgs.py
 - dirl_bfgs_nn.py

-In "dirl_bfgs_nn.py" we optimize implementation for neural networks.
+In dirl_bfgs_nn.py, we optimize the implementation for neural networks.
-Our codes are based on PyTorch library.
-So at fisrt you shoule install PyTorch with pip or Conda command.
-Then you should add optim directory of PyTorch library to "dirl_bfgs.py" like this:
+Our code is built on the PyTorch library.
+To get started, you need to install PyTorch using either pip or conda.
+After installation, add the optim directory of the PyTorch library to dirl_bfgs.py as shown below:

 ``` sys.path.append("/home/user/pyenvs/env1/lib/python3.12/site-packages/torch/optim/")  ```